 Like any new industry, an initial period with new regulations (or simply the lack of complete regulations) may cause issues.
-For example: when a driverless car gets into an accident, who’s responsible?
+For example, when a driverless car gets into an accident, who’s responsible?
 The driver?
 The manufacturer?
-These are all legal issues that will need to be hammered out over time.
+These legal issues will need to be hammered out over time.

 2. Autonomous and traditional vehicles.

 There is bound to overlap for a certain amount of time when autonomous and traditional, manual vehicles are sharing the road.
-This will create entirely new driving situations, inevitably leading to risks for even the most experienced drivers.
+This will create new driving situations, inevitably leading to risks for even the most experienced drivers.
 Driver’s education courses and safe driving rules will have to be overhauled and reimagined to account for driverless vehicles.

 3. Hacking and computer malfunctions.

 Whether purposeful (hacking) or unintended (computer malfunctions), there’s a high risk of new equipment and technology going awry when autonomous vehicles are introduced to the general public.
 This will greatly increase the potential for dangerous auto accidents that are completely out of control for those inside the vehicle.
-Manufacturers will have to develop extremely sophisticated (and safe) technology before self-driving cars can become available to the public.
+Manufacturers must develop extremely sophisticated (and safe) technology before self-driving cars can become available to the public.